The Patriot (1928 film): Cast

 Tullio Carminati and Carmencita Johnson appear uncredited in this movie.

+Music

+The musical score for the film was composed by Max Bergunker, Gerard Carbonara and Domenico Savino.

 Production

 Writing

 The film was written by Hanns Kräly; it is an adaptation of two plays: Paul I by Dmitry Merezhkovsky and The Patriot by Ashley Dukes (based on the novel Der Patriot by Alfred Neumann).
 The Dukes play was performed on Broadway in January 1928.
 John Gielgud made his Broadway debut in that play.